mbozis/OAI_5G_scripts/README.md

 Add to your /etc/hosts file the correct IP assignments for the oaiue host and 5gcn host (it is the same ip as gnbhost if gnb and core network run on the same host) .
 Also make any needed changes to VARIABLES SECTION in each script to be in line with your local network setup.

+Prerequisite packets are **openssh-server, iperf, speedometer, okla speedtest-cli, xclip, cpufreq-info, linux-tools-common, ethtool **and **sensors**.

 Scripts have been tested in Ubuntu 22.04 LTS environment.

 Use **./5gcn** to deploy core network containers, then run script **./startgnb** or **./startgnbsim** to start gNB with SDR device or RF simulator respectively.
-Finally run **./startue** or **./startuesim** to connect to gNB.
+Finally run **./startue** or **./startuesim** in the UE host to connect to gNB.
 The **./oaitest** script is for testing the interconnection of software modules and to perform measurements of throughput and RTT values.

-The 1.51 version of core network containers is setup with PLMN 00101 and the 2.0.1 version with 20295.
+**The 1.51 version of core network containers is setup with PLMN 00101 and the 2.0.1 version with 20295.**

+To change the attenuation parameter for tx and rx use **./setrf -t** or **./setrf -r** respectively.
+You may find this useful for example when you want to switch from RF cables to OTA transmission.
+You may also want to switch between external and internal source for your SDR device using **-e** or **-i** arguments with **setrf**.
+The configuration made with **setrf** script is done in all configuration files and for both PLMN options.

+Finally if you to make changes to a configuration file for a specific scenario use **./gnbconfig** script.

 **./oaitest**

-Testing tool for E2E 5G SA system using Open Air Interface with RFsimulator or 2 hosts running OAI nrUE and gNB respectively, connected to USRP N310 SDR devices.
+Testing tool for E2E 5G SA system using Open Air Interface with RF simulator or 2 hosts running OAI nrUE and gNB respectively, connected to USRP N310 SDR devices.

 Usage:  ./oaitest [OPTION]... [+VALUE]